WayneLai0127/taifex-crawler/README.md

 ## Usage

-Run the following command to execute the code:
+Run the following command in your terminal to execute the code:

-node fetch-data.js
+node crawler.js && node convert.js

 ## Code Description